 The Scottish Government and West Dunbartonshire Council recognise that the autism spectrum is wide and autistic people are diverse.
-As a result, there can be no one size fits all solution for their housing needs; whilst some people who have autism live independently, others may require some level of support and the needs of those with autism, like anyone else, will likely change across their lifespan.
+As a result, there can be no one size fits all solution for their housing needs; whilst some people who have autism live independently, others may require some level of support and the needs of those with autism will likely change across their lifespan.
 In this section of our Local Housing Strategy, we will set out how we plan to support people with autism going forward.

-The joint strategy, by the NHS, COSLA, and the Scottish Government, Good Mental Health For The latest Scottish Government Autism Strategy has established a National Scottish Autism All set out the absolute importance of good Prevalence Rate of 1.035% (103.5 per 10,000). mental health across the lifespan.
-The strategy identifies that poor mental health can be linked This means there are approximately 44,133 autistic people in Scotland and this would to wider health inequalities with links between mental health and socioeconomic inequality, proportionally equate to just below 1,000 people in West Dunbartonshire.
-Therefore it is relatively poor physical health, stigma and discrimination. common and people with autism are represented within the protected characteristics under the Particularly relevant for this strategy is the positive role that good housing and housing Equality Act 2010.
+The latest Scottish Government Autism Strategy has established a National Scottish Autism Prevalence Rate of 1.035% (103.5 per 10,000).
+This means there are approximately 44,133 autistic people in Scotland and this would proportionally equate to just below 1,000 people in West Dunbartonshire.
+Therefore it is relatively common and people with autism are represented within the protected characteristics under the Equality Act 2010.